FlameCommunity/kira_convertor/_EN_VERSION_/README.md

 Additional Notes Avoid modifying sections marked as "DON'T TOUCH IF YOU DON'T KNOW WHAT YOU ARE DOING".
 This script supports .PNG, .JPG, .TGA, and .DDS formats.
 The conversion process uses Pillow for most formats and texconv.exe for DDS. 🚀 Now you’re ready to start converting images! 🚀

-This Python script has been updated to support image conversion to and from WEBP format, alongside the existing formats: PNG, JPG, DDS, and TGA.
+This Python script has been updated to support image conversion to and from ICO format, alongside the existing formats: PNG, JPG, DDS, TGA, WEBP and ICO.

 Main features:
 📂 Automatic conversion of all files in a specified folder.
-🎨 Support for PNG, JPG, DDS, TGA, and WEBP formats.
+🎨 Support for PNG, JPG, DDS, TGA, WEBP and ICO formats.
 📝 Automatic logging of all conversions and errors in log.txt.
 🔄 Fast processing and a user-friendly interface with colored terminal messages.
 ⚡ Converts WEBP files to other formats and vice versa, with a default quality setting of 90 for WebP.